 The Company is a plaintiff in an anti-trust lawsuit against several manufacturers of vitamins and other raw materials purchased by the Company.
 Other similarly situated companies have filed a number of similar lawsuits against some or all of the same manufacturers.
 The Company's lawsuit was consolidated with other plaintiffs and captioned In re: Vitamin Antitrust Litigation.
 This lawsuit is pending in the U.S. District Court in Washington D.C.
-Settlement payments received by the company of \$0 and \$226,000 are included in Other Income for the six months ending December 31, 2001 and 2000, respectively.
-Subsequent to December 31, 2001, the Company received a settlement payment of approximately \$1.0 million in this proceeding.
-There can be no assurance the remaining claims will be resolved, or, if they are, that they will result in a material benefit to the Company.
+Settlement payments received by the Company of \$1,000,000 and \$226,000 are included in Other Income for the nine months ending March 31, 2002 and 2001, respectively.
+Although the Company anticipates it will shortly receive substantial additional settlement amounts, there can be no assurance the remaining claims will be resolved, or, if they are, that they will result in a material benefit to the Company.

 The Company is involved in various claims and legal actions arising in the ordinary course of business.
-In the opinion of management, after consultation with its legal counsel, the ultimate disposition of these matters will not have a material adverse effect on the Company's consolidated financial position, results of operations or liquidity.
+In the opinion of management, after consultation with its legal counsel, the ultimate disposition of these matters will not have a material adverse affect on the Company's consolidated financial position, results of operations or liquidity.